-Just because head lice don't transmit contagious diseases among humans doesn't mean that body lice cannot spread disease.
+Just because head lice don't transmit contagious diseases among humans doesn't mean there is no lice disease or those body lice cannot spread disease.

 Can body lice spread disease?
-Yes, body lice spread disease, so if lice are suspected, it is important to get a proper diagnosis to know the risks.
-However, there are some very obvious differences that should make it clear before you ever see a doctor whether it's likely to be body lice or head lice.
+Yes, body lice spread disease, so if that is suspected, it is important to get a proper diagnosis to know the risks of louse-borne diseases.
+Human lice on the body are different from head lice.
+There are some very obvious differences that should make it clear before you ever see a doctor whether it's likely to be body lice or head lice.
 Click here for our simple guide on the differences between different types of lice.

-Because untreated head lice infestations can cause severe itching, the frequent scratching can lead to breaking the skin with dirty fingernails, potentially leading to secondary infections, like staph infections and impetigo.
-Although washing the hair won't help with head lice, washing the hands well and often will help prevent secondary skin infections if you have itching from lice bites.
-If there is evidence of continued rash or significant skin inflammation even after the head lice have been eliminated, see your doctor to rule out a secondary infection and treat it if necessary.
+Because an untreated head lice infestation can cause severe itching from lice bites, or the tickling feeling some experience, what happens if you have head lice too long is that the frequent scratching can lead to breaking the skin with dirty fingernails, potentially leading to secondary infections, like staph infections and impetigo.
+These are not louse-borne diseases spread by the body's allergic reaction to lice bites.
+Although washing the hair won't help with lice, washing the hands well and often will help prevent secondary skin infections if you have itching from lice bites from a common louse infestation.
+If there is evidence of continued rash or significant skin inflammation even after the pediculus humanus has been eliminated, see your doctor to rule out a secondary infection and treat it if necessary.

 - Bathe and change into clean clothes at least once weekly.

 - Avoid putting dirty clothes back on after bathing.

 - Wash clothing at least once weekly using water that is 130°F or hotter, and dry on high heat.
 Freezing, dry cleaning, or isolating and storing can help with items that can't tolerate heat or washing.
 This is especially important for clothing that has been on an infested person and perhaps for items whose cleanliness status is unknown, like secondhand clothing.